YoungjaeDev/PaDiM-EfficientNet/README.md

 * [EfficientNet-PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch)

-  The test equipment is a single rtx3090 and see the `environment.yaml` file for detailed environment settings.
+  The test equipment is a single rtx3090 and see the `environment.yaml` or `requirements.txt` file for detailed environment settings.

 ## Datasets
 MVTec AD datasets : Download from [MVTec website](https://www.mvtec.com/company/research/datasets/mvtec-ad/)